wp-plugins/advanced-ads/readme.txt

 == Changelog ==

+= 1.3.1 =

+* COOL: new ad type: rich media and formatable content – it’s like editing a normal post
+* parse ad content as post content; this allows the use of shortcodes
+* increased priority of content filter to reduce the risk of `wpautop` not being run yet
+* finished German translation

 = 1.3 =

 * COOL: layout options for ads, e.g. to set floating and margins (see the [manual](http://wpadvancedads.com/advancedads/manual/optimizing-the-ad-layout/))